 The Texas A&M AgriLife Extension Service announced the hiring of new county agents across the state, as well as transfers within the agency.

-AgriLife Extension employs county agents, divided by districts, to serve every Texas county.
+AgriLife Extension employs county agents to serve every Texas county.
 These county agents are the agency’s connection with the people in communities.
 They are instrumental in providing hands-on education and programming based on scientific research.

-A complete list of county agents can be found at https://agrilifeextension.tamu.edu/counties/.
+A complete county agent list can be found at https://agrilifeextension.tamu.edu/counties/.

-Following are the individuals hired and the county agent positions they will fill:
+Following are the individuals hired in the AgriLife Extension districts and the county agent positions they will fill:

 District 1, headquartered in Amarillo